 Taking time out for a relaxing therapeutic massage gives you a chance to take stock of yourself and notice any parts of your body that feel unduly stressed or uncomfortable.
 Focusing just on yourself allows you to relax your mind and body and focus on what you need to have the healthiest possible pregnancy.

-Getting a Prenatal Massage
+Getting a Prenatal Massage in Edmonton

 During the treatment, you may be asked to lie on your side since lying facedown in the traditional position may be extremely uncomfortable.
 In some cases, you may lie on your back at a slight elevation with a cushion under your hips.
 This position is acceptable in the early months, but it’s not ideal once you’re in your third trimester.